Esri/calcite-design-system/packages/calcite-components/src/components/action-bar/readme.md

 ## Description

-For complete usage and implementation guidance for `calcite-action-bar`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/action-bar/).
+For comprehensive guidance on using and implementing `calcite-action-bar`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/action-bar/).

 <!-- Auto Generated Below -->